-New rules about the use of wetsuits for competitive open water swimming have been introduced from 2017 - take time to check them out.
+In 2017 FINA introduced new rules about the use of wetsuits for competitive open water swimming - take time to check them out.

-2 July 2017: London Region Open Water Championships (the KCASA Open Water Championships will be swum as part of this event and Kent swimmers must enter both events even if only wishing to compete in the KCASA Championships)
+The KCASA Open Water Championships will be swum as part of this event; Kent swimmers must enter both events even if only wishing to compete in the KCASA Championships.